 Being trained by Project Jonah means you will be more aware of the rescue process, including health and safety risks, which makes the process run more safely and smoothly.

-Your efforts are much appreciated by the Department of Conservation.
+Your efforts are much appreciated by DOC.
 Many whales are saved each year with the help of volunteers – every effort contributes towards their conservation.

-Stranded whales and dolphins: How you can help (PDF, 383K)
+Download a brochure: Stranded whales and dolphins: How you can help (PDF, 1,598K)